Julie Hanna: Career

 In 1992 Julie Hanna worked at Lotus Development in Mountain View, Calif., after their acquisition of cc:Mail where she worked on a next generation product strategy as part of the integration of the groupware firm with Lotus Notes.
 She joined Silicon Graphics to develop the first web-oriented product line for businesses in 1995 and then was recruited the following year with a group of SGI employees to help James Clark build Healtheon, (now WebMD) setting out to build an internet company that would revolutionize healthcare.
 In 1997 she became the founding VP of Product and Marketing for Portola Communications, developer of the internet's first high performance messaging system.
 Portola was acquired and she was instrumental in the negotiations to successfully sell the company which would become Netscape Mail.
 Hanna was founding VP Products and Marketing at onebox.com, founded by Bill Nguyen, acquired for $850 million in 1999 by Phone.com (later part of Openwave).
-She became an Entrepreneur-in-Residence at the Mayfield Fund venture firm in 2001 and then founded Scalix, an early commercial open source electronic mail and calendaring software company where she served as chief executive until 2004.
-She has served on the board of directors of Esalen, Mozilla Corporation and Socialtext.
+She became an Entrepreneur-in-Residence at the Mayfield Fund venture firm in 2001 and then founded Scalix, an early commercial open source electronic mail and calendaring software company where she was chief executive until 2004.
+She has been on the board of directors of Esalen, Mozilla Corporation and Socialtext.

-Hanna serves as special advisor to X (formerly Google X), Alphabet's Moonshot Factory and is Venture Partner at Obvious Ventures.
+Hanna is special advisor to X (formerly Google X), Alphabet's Moonshot Factory and is Venture Partner at Obvious Ventures.

 She has been an early investor in several high growth technology companies, including Lyft, Lending Club, Bonobos (acquired by Walmart), and Return Path.

 Global entrepreneurship and impact

-In May 2015, President Barack Obama named Julie Hanna Presidential Ambassador for Global Entrepreneurship “to help develop the next generation of entrepreneurs in the U.S. and abroad.”
+In May 2015, President Barack Obama named Hanna Presidential Ambassador for Global Entrepreneurship “to help develop the next generation of entrepreneurs in the U.S. and abroad.”

-Since May 2009 Hanna has served as Executive Chair of the board of directors at Kiva, peer-to-peer micro-lending and crowdfunding pioneer, whose vision is "a financially inclusive world where all people hold the power to improve their lives."
+Since May 2009 Hanna has been Executive Chair of Kiva, a peer-to-peer micro-lending and crowdfunding company, whose vision is "a financially inclusive world where all people hold the power to improve their lives."
 Kiva has crowdfunded nearly $1.5 billion dollars reaching 3M micro-entrepreneurs in 80 countries, at a repayment rate of 97 percent.
 The Kiva crowdfunding platform has attracted a global community of citizen lenders across 190 countries.

 In recognition of her vision and global impact on economic and social progress, Hanna was named the United States Woman Icon of APEC and is a recipient of the 2016 Global Empowerment Award.

-Hanna served as a member of the World Economic Forum Global Agenda Council on Humanitarian Response.
+Hanna was a member of the World Economic Forum Global Agenda Council on Humanitarian Response.